amatAf/amatAf.github.io/_posts/2025-04-11-a-relativistic-train.md

 Also similar to drawing, I don’t have much experience in writing.

-As I haven’t been able to dedicate hours to this extent recently, spending time writing this makes for a great change of pace.
+As I haven’t been able to dedicate hours to this extent recently, spending time writing this truly makes for a great change of pace.

 I think I might want to write more like this in the future.